Scan2Go

 Scan2Go (ギャラクシーレーサースキャン2ゴー, Gyarakushī Rēsā Sukyan Tu Gō) is an animated series co-produced by d-rights, NewBoy, SBS Productions Inc. and Stonebridge Capital Inc., under the direction of Mitsuo Hashimoto.
 The series is set in a futuristic universe of races involving the use of miniature automated toy cars.
 The TV animation lasts for 52 episodes and is targeted to boys from 4 to 13 years old.
+It was announced in 2008 as an international co-production between Japan and Dubai.
 The series has been licensed by Cookie Jar Entertainment for North and South American audiences and dubbed by Ocean Productions and Blue Water Studios.
 In the United States, the series premiered September 1, 2012, on Cartoon Network.
 While the last 7 episodes have not been shown in the United States, all 52 episodes have been broadcast on YTV and Pop Max, and are also airing on K2 In Italy.
 In Indonesia, Scan2Go has also been broadcast on Indosiar.

 Synopsis

 The animated television series is set within a futuristic universe, populated by an array of species from different galaxies.
 These species engage in a widely celebrated racing activity known as Scan2Go.
 Central to this activity are miniature, automated toy cars that race autonomously.
 These cars are controlled using special cards that provide power-ups and turboboosts to enhance their performance.
 Scan2Go races are characterized as one-lap sprint competitions conducted on large-scale tracks.
 Success in these races hinges on speed and strategic manoeuvring, with racers required to adeptly navigate a variety of obstacles, some of which may pose significant challenges or hazards.
 The format of Scan2Go races varies, with some conducted as team efforts, while others are free-for-all competitions.

-In the narrative of "Scan2Go," the central figure is Kazuya 'Kaz' Gordon, a youthful protagonist leading the 'Team Jet,' initially known as the 'Junior Earth Team.'
+In the narrative of "Scan2Go," the central figure is Kaz Gordon, a youthful protagonist leading the 'Team Jet,' initially known as the 'Junior Earth Team.'
 Kaz begins his journey in Scan2Go racing from Earth, a planet not yet enamored with the Scan2Go trend.
 His ambition is to rise to prominence as the preeminent Scan2Go racer.
 While his primary goal is to achieve unparalleled success in racing across the universe, Kaz's journey is also marked by the forging of new friendships in his quest for glory.

 The storyline intensifies with the introduction of Ryu Kaizel, a formidable adversary and principal antagonist.
 Kaizel is notorious for dismantling the Scan2Go committee and harbours ambitions to manipulate the negative emotions of humanity, ultimately aiming at the annihilation of the Universe.
 This conflict forms a pivotal element of the plot, adding depth to Kaz's journey.